Growing cut flowers from seed is fun and easy, and with some careful planning, it’s possible to enjoy beautiful blooms in the house in every season.

 Pinching out the tips of sweet pea seedlings

 Pinch out the tips of annuals (with the exception of stocks) to concentrate energy on flower spikes.

-Remove the side-shoots of stocks to concentrate energy on flower spikes.
+Remove the side-shoots of plants such as pelargoniums and stocks, to concentrate energy on flower spikes.

 Weed regularly by hand in between rows to reduce competition for food, water and light.